Part 1 Pre-Seclusion Era

 in Human Society:

 One thing that is necessary for us to keep reminding ourselves is that the Potterverse is not really a representation of our own world.
 In our world, there is no functioning system of Magic.
 Such an element would have retroactively produced sweeping changes.
-And there is no guarantee that such changes in our world would result in anything like the Potterverse.
+And there is no guarantee that such changes in our world would have resulted in anything like the Potterverse.

 However, the fact that the Muggle society shown in the foreground throughout the Harry Potter series is so similar to our own appears to be a clear indication that the development of society as envisioned for the late 20th century Potterverse could, and perhaps should reasonably be assumed to have developed along roughly parallel lines to ours, even in the face of Rowling’s up-ending or misrepresentation of much of Western history, which would in the normal way of things totally preclude any such development.
 Consequently, in attempting to extrapolate an historical background for the Potterverse, it is both reasonable and irresistible to try to base it upon the generalities of the historical development of our own society.